-Growth hacker and startup advsiro, I have worked with major brands, startups, and influential agencies to scale quickly, significantly, and efficiently.
-This, SEO’Brien, is my creative outlet; a forum for some big ideas, thought provoking concepts, tips & tricks, and some fun.
+Growth hacker, fractional CMO, and startup advisor, I have worked with major brands, startups, and influential agencies to scale quickly, significantly, and efficiently.
+This, SEO’Brien, is my creative outlet; a forum for some big ideas, thought provoking concepts, tips & tricks, and inspiration.
 I have made one significant branding mistake in my career; SEO’Brien is neither written by “Brien” nor about SEO (exclusively).
 Alas, thus is my legacy.

 I wear the moniker with pride though, having once been introduced before speaking at Web 2.0 as the man with the best personal & professional blog title; given my work with Search at the time.
 For over 15 years I’ve been working with entrepreneurs, startups, and medium to enterprise sized businesses to grow through search, marketing, business development, web design, commercialization, conversion optimization, and e-commerce.
 This blog is a random walk through my mind.
 A few posts completely off topic while others float from social media to local search, SEM to advertising, industry research to conferences and events.
 My goal is to learn from you through the discourse here; the hands-on experience I get building this site is evident as to what, too, I can do for you.

 Have you ever met someone and they’re a little Marketing, Sales, Business Development, Project Management, and even Product Development and you aren’t quite sure how to fit them in a conventional organization?
 I’m of the new order of human resource; one focused on growth through scale, monetization, innovation, partnerships, and capital.
 The distinction between B2B and B2C, for a growth hacker, is dead; I work in eCommerce, Local, SaaS, Social Intelligence, Economic Development, Content and Communities, Search, Crowdsourcing, and Payments.
 Some call that growth hacking, I tend to prefer the idea that I’m a growth architect.